Skip to main content

 Agent-native HR

-Building Pulse toward MCP + tool schemas so Claude, Copilot and other agents can ground on HR data safely.
+Building Pulse toward MCP + tool schemas so external agents can ground on HR data safely.

 Engineering notes